stoneC0der/g-dark-theme/README.md

-If you do like this theme,Give a [Github Star](https://github.com/stonec0der/g-dark-theme/issues). ✋ and Nice Rating It helps to other users .Thanks so much!
+If you do like this theme,Give a [Github Star](https://github.com/stonec0der/g-dark-theme/issues).Thanks so much!